 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar provide guidance to counsel for borrowers and co-lenders to respond to defaulting lenders or administrative agents.
+This CLE course provide guidance to counsel for borrowers and co-lenders to respond to defaulting lenders or administrative agents.
 The panel will review remedies against a defaulting lender, drafting agreements to minimize risks, and the impact of bankruptcy and FDIC receivership on borrowers and co-lenders.

 - Borrower’s risks and remedies